-The playground is also awesome.
-Two sections with the toddler area fenced but with openings, and the big-kid area totally open (with the swings very close to the road).
+The playground still has two sections, with the toddler area totally fenced but a large opening, and the big-kid area totally open to the rest of the park.

-There is LOTS to do in both and tons of space with a bit of shade around the edges of the
+There is LOTS to do in both and tons of space.

-The park by Tessier Récréo-Parc features climbers by GameTime and is new from 2012.
-The toddler climber has stairs, leaf stepping stones, a tunnel, rock climbing wall, balance beam, a “wooden” stump, slides, mushrooms(!), a wall panel featuring North American animals that’s supposed to make sounds (but doesn’t 🙁 ), and just all sorts of things all over the place.
+The toddler section features climbers by GameTime and is new from 2012.
+There are stairs, leaf steps, a crawl tunnel, rock climbing wall, balance beam, a “wooden” stump, slides, mushrooms(!), a wall panel featuring North American animals that’s supposed to make sounds (but didn’t 🙁 ), and just all sorts of things all over the place.
 Really creative and good for all as you could play in a little area, make it into an obstacle course, or just do the small steps and mini slide.
 Yup, fun.

-The rest of this biiiig toddler section has some spinning seats, a spinning turtle, baby AND big swings, a double ride-on dinosaur, and this tiny climber thing I’m going to call Saturn because it looks like a planet with rings 🙂
+The rest of this biiiig toddler section has some spinning seats, a spinning turtle, baby AND big swings, a double ride-on dinosaur, and the Wee Planet Climber.

-Across the walkway is the big-kid area.
+Just a step away, and within perfect sight is the section for older kids.
 There’s a spider web climber AND a horizontal rope climber hovering off the ground.
-My 7-year old tried out the wobbly stand-up board and the XccentPlay X-Wave.
+My 11-year old tried out the wobbly stand-up board and the XccentPlay X-Wave.
 “You sit there and we’ll see how high I can make you fly!”

-There are a whole bunch of big swings (but close to the road), and a couple of stand-up spinners.
+There are a whole bunch of big swings, and a couple of stand-up spinners.

 THEN, there is the elaborate climber from Little Tikes.
-I don’t even know how to describe it.
 There is just about every kind of ladder imaginable, plastic stepping stones and big rings, a chain bridge, slides, the Perch Alley, rock climbing wall, infinity climber, the Hoop-La Freestanding structure with right to climb over and through, and more.
-Great for older kids, not so much to do for younger ones.
+Great for older kids, nd super challenging for little ones.